Historically, cultures across the globe have utilized rituals to purge spaces of stagnant emotional residue and metaphysical entities.

 - Areas connected to sexual activity or emotional distress

-Personally, I find it most effective to thoroughly “smoke out” each room of the home individually by closing the windows and doors temporarily while the resin burns so the smoke fully saturates and fills the entire space.
-Allowing the frankincense, myrrh, and dragon’s blood resin to completely permeate the room creates a much stronger and more thorough sensory, psychological, and metaphysical reset than lightly passing through the space for a few moments.
+Personally, I find it most effective to thoroughly “smoke out” each room of the home individually while the resin burns, gently moving the smoke throughout the room and into the corners so it fully saturates the entire space.
+Allowing the frankincense, myrrh, and dragon’s blood resin to completely permeate the room creates a much stronger and more thorough metaphysical reset than lightly passing through the space for a few moments.
+Afterward, allow the room to rest and settle before proceeding with any cleaning.

 If you have a dog, or know someone who would let you borrow theirs, having one present during and after the banishing can be an incredibly grounding and comforting asset.
-Animals are highly sensitive to the spirit realm, and behaviors such as growling, howling, whining, barking, staring into empty spaces, or sudden alertness pinpoint exactly where an entity is resisting or being forced out.
+Many spiritual practitioners believe animals are highly sensitive to subtle changes in their environment, and some interpret behaviors such as growling, howling, whining, barking, staring into empty spaces, or sudden alertness as meaningful during spiritual or energetic practices.

 In my practice, I strongly recommend keeping a dog close by the night of the clearing and for a couple of days afterward.
 Their presence can feel stabilizing and comforting during the adjustment period after an intense environmental or energetic cleansing ritual.
 Because entity resistance often manifests hours later in the dark, a dog serves as a powerful energetic anchor and alert system during those vulnerable middle-of-the-night hours.
 If they remain peaceful, you can rest assured the space is clear, but if they alert, you will know exactly when to stand your ground.